manubange/SpiralBeta/README.txt

 # Demo Instructions
-To run the demo, open the example scripts (main_spiral.m and main_determineBetaBurstsPatxx.m) in the matlab editor and press f5 to run all sections. main_spiral.m loads a spiral drawn by a studyparticipant (Spiral_patxx.mat), healthy person (Spiral_HC.mat), or a modelled spiral.
+To run the demo, open the example scripts (main_spiral.m and main_determineBetaBurstsPatxx.m) in the matlab editor and press f5 to run all sections. main_spiral.m loads a spiral drawn by a study participant (Spiral_patxx.mat), healthy person (Spiral_HC.mat), or a modelled spiral.
 main_determineBetaBurstsPatxx.m calculates burst characteristics of one example dataset (LFP_patxx.mat).
 main_determineBetaBursts.m loads 10 seconds of modelled electrophysiological data (LFP.mat).

 Expected time to run:
-- spiral.m < 1 minute
+- main_determineBetaBurstsPatxx.m < 1 minute
-- determine_BetaBurstsPatxx.m < 1 minute
+- main_determineBetaBursts.m < 1 minute
-- determine_BetaBursts.m < 1 minute
+- main_spiral.m < 1 minute

 Expected output can be seen in
 - SpiralPatxx.jpg, SpiralHC.jpg, and SpiralModel.jpg